ropensci/redland-bindings/R/redland/README.md

 Next, install the *redland* R package with these commands typed at the R console window:
 ```
-install.packages("redland")
+install.packages("redland", type="source")
 library(redland)
 ```

-The *redland* R package should be available for use at this point
+The *redland* R package should be available for use at this point.

 ## Installing on Ubuntu